 They show no signs of stopping

 If you’re living with a loved one who struggles with addiction and doesn’t recognize their behavior as a problem despite serious consequences, it can be incredibly difficult.
-Alcohol use disorder (AUD) is a disease of the brain, and overcoming it often requires more than simply deciding to stop.2 When someone becomes dependent on alcohol, quitting without support can feel nearly impossible.
+Denial and avoidance are common responses among functioning alcoholics who do not recognize their issue.
+Alcohol use disorder (AUD) is a disease of the brain, and overcoming it often requires more than simply deciding to stop.
+When someone develops alcohol dependence, quitting without support can feel nearly impossible.
 Your spouse may be experiencing this firsthand.

 They may have tried to stop drinking and found it hard, or maybe they’ve stopped trying altogether.
 They might have been in and out of rehab or faced setbacks along the way.
 If your spouse has attended rehab without fully engaging, hasn’t followed their aftercare plan, or shows little interest in growth, it may mean they’re not ready for change yet.